Watch: In tense meeting, Trump accuses Ukraine’s Zelenskyy of ‘gambling with World War III’

 Zelenskyy responded by suggesting that Vance should visit Ukraine to see the destruction the conflict had caused and that Moscow, not Kyiv, was responsible for the prolonged fighting.

-In response, Vance accused the Ukrainian president of carrying out “publicity tours”.
+In response, Vance accused the Ukrainian president of carrying out “propaganda tours”.

+Vance asked Zelenskyy: “Do you think that it’s respectful to come to the Oval Office of the United States of America and attack the administration that is trying to prevent the destruction of your country?”

-Trump told the Ukrainian president: “You’re not really in a good position right now.”
+Trump said that the Ukrainian president was “not really in a good position” in the peace talks.

+“You’re gambling with the lives of millions of people,” Trump said.
+“You’re gambling with World War III, and what you’re doing is very disrespectful to this country that’s backed you far more than a lot of people say they should have.”

 Vance also asked if Zelenskyy had “said thank you once” for the support his country had received so far.